uyencfi/tp/docs/DeveloperGuide.md

 **Extensions**

 - 1a.
+User has not navigated to a module.

+  - 1a1.
+EdRecord shows an error message.

+    Use case ends.

+- 1b.
 User does not provide required fields due date, maximum marks and assignment weightage

+  - 1b1.
+EdRecord shows an error message.

+    Use case ends.

+**Use Case: UC10 - List all assignments**

+**MSS**

+1. User requests to list all assignments.
+2. EdRecord returns a list of all assignments in the current module.

+Use case ends.

+**Extensions**

+- 1a.
+User has not navigated to a module.

   - 1a1.
 EdRecord shows an error message.

     Use case ends.

+- 1b.
+The assignment list is empty.

+    - 1b1.
+EdRecord shows a message informing user that the student list is empty.

+      Use case ends.

-**Use case: UC10 - Edit assignment details**
+**Use case: UC11 - Edit assignment details**

 **MSS**

-1. User requests to list assignments.
+1. User requests to <u>list all assignments (UC10)</u>.
-2. EdRecord shows a list of assignments in the current module.
-3. User requests to edit an assignment in the list and provides fields to be edited.
+2. User requests to edit an assignment in the list and provides fields to be edited.
-4. EdRecord edits the assignment details accordingly.
+3. EdRecord edits the assignment details accordingly.

     Use case ends.

 **Extensions**

-- 2a.
+- 1a.
 The list is empty.

   Use case ends.

-- 3a.
+- 2a.
 The given index is invalid.

-  - 3a1.
+  - 2a1.
 EdRecord shows an error message.

-    Use case resumes at step 2.
+    Use case resumes at step 1.

-- 3b.
+- 2b.
 User does not specify any valid fields to edit.

-  - 3b1.
+  - 2b1.
 EdRecord shows an error message.

-    Use case resumes at step 2.
+    Use case resumes at step 1.

-**Use case: UC11 - Delete an assignment**
+**Use case: UC12 - Delete an assignment**

 **MSS**

-1. User requests to list assignments.
+1. User requests to <u>list all assignments (UC10)</u>.
-2. EdRecord shows a list of assignments in the current module.
-3. User requests to delete an assignment in the list.
+2. User requests to delete an assignment in the list.
-4. EdRecord deletes the assignment.
+3. EdRecord deletes the assignment.

     Use case ends.

 **Extensions**

-- 2a.
+- 1a.
 The list is empty.

   Use case ends.

-- 3a.
+- 2a.
 The given index is invalid.

-  - 3a1.
+  - 2a1.
 EdRecord shows an error message.

     Use case resumes at step 2.

-**Use case: UC12 - Add custom command aliases**
+**Use case: UC13 - Add custom command aliases**

 **MSS**